Tesamorelin Cost in 2026: Pricing, Dosage, and How to Access Safely

 Does Tesamorelin Dosage Differ for Women?

-For off-label use, some clinicians prescribe a slightly lower starting dose for women, particularly those with lower body weight, though this practice is based on clinical judgment rather than controlled trial evidence.
-Women considering tesamorelin should be aware that the peptide is classified as Pregnancy Category X — it is contraindicated in pregnancy due to potential harm to the fetus and its tendency to cause glucose intolerance (Patel et al., 2011).
+For off-label use, some clinicians prescribe a slightly lower starting dose for women, very those with lower body weight, though this practice is based on clinical judgment rather than controlled trial evidence.
+Women considering tesamorelin should be aware that the peptide is classified as Pregnancy Category X — it is contraindicated in pregnancy due to possible harm to the fetus and its tendency to cause glucose intolerance (Patel et al., 2011).
 Women who are pregnant, planning to become pregnant, or breastfeeding should not use tesamorelin.

 How Should Tesamorelin Be Reconstituted and Stored?

-Proper tesamorelin reconstitution is essential for maintaining the peptide's potency and ensuring safe administration.
-For brand-name Egrifta SV, each vial is reconstituted with 0.5 mL of the Sterile Water for Injection provided in the kit.
+Proper tesamorelin mixing is essential for keeping the peptide's potency and ensuring safe use.
+For brand-name Egrifta SV, each vial is mixed with 0.5 mL of the Sterile Water for Injection provided in the kit.
 The water should be injected slowly along the inside wall of the vial, then swirled gently — never shaken — until the powder dissolves completely.
-The resulting solution should be clear and colorless with no visible particles.
-If the solution is cloudy, discolored, or contains particles, it should be discarded (MedlinePlus, 2025).

 What About Tesamorelin Cycle Length?